amineelkouhen/redis-streams-lab/exercises/exercise-6-start.md

 docker run fieldengineering/riot-file [OPTIONS] [COMMAND]
 ```
 ## Batch Ingestion using RIOT

-Batch ingestion is the process of collecting and transferring data in batches according to scheduled intervals.
 Redis Input/Output Tools (RIOT) is a series of utilities designed to help you get data in and out of Redis in a batch fashion.
 It consists of several module that can ingest data from files (RIOT-File), or from relational databases to Redis (RIOT-DB).
 It can be also used to migrate data from/to Redis (RIOT-Redis).
 RIOT supports Redis open-source (OSS) and Redis Enterprise in either standalone or cluster deployments.

 The RIOT tool reads a fixed number of records (batch chunk), processes it, and writes it at a time.
 Then the cycle is repeated until there’s no more data on the source.
 The default batch size is 50, which means that an execution step reads 50 items at a time from the source, processes them, and finally writes then to the target.
 If the target is Redis, writing is done in a single command [pipeline](https://redis.io/topics/pipelining) to minimize the number of roundtrips to the server.
 You can change the batch size (and hence pipeline size) using the `--batch` option.
 The optimal batch size in terms of throughput depends on a few factors like record size and command types (see [here](https://stackoverflow.com/a/32165090) for details).